kingstonrichard/kingstonrichard.uk/_posts/2018-08-29-an-update-from-the-skunkworks.markdown

 ![Pic of 9 devices running side by side](https://pbs.twimg.com/media/DlxgvtkXsAA603H.jpg)

-For me this has a lot of potential as a solution and more so it demonstrates the value of the #skunkworks concept within our organisation and within local gov as a whole.
+For me this has a lot of potential as a solution and more so it demonstrates the value of the innovation group concept within our organisation and within local gov as a whole.
 Made possible with superb support from [Dave Robinson](https://twitter.com/DavidRob2002), [Riley Marsden](https://twitter.com/rileymarsden), [Tracey Johnson](https://twitter.com/Cr8tveBarnsley) at [Barnsley DMC](https://www.barnsleydmc.co.uk) and [Matt Brailsford](https://twitter.com/mattbrailsford) at [Barnsley IO](https://barnsley.io), plus everyone who has been involved hands-on.
 It's been and continues to be a real collaborative piece of work with all kinds of people providing all kinds of input.

 EDIT 31/08/2018: Chuffed to say these have now passed their PAT testing so we’re free to roll them out and start a pilot!